Recording Item Donations

 To record a less-than-good item: add it as a custom item, select Other, and add an explanation in the Valuation notes field.

-See IRS Publication 561 for complete requirements.
+See IRS Publication 526 and the Form 8283 instructions for complete requirements.

 The FMV guide